 - You buy a separate permanent policy to go along with the current term policy.

-Conversely, consider converting your term policy if:
+Conversely, consider converting your term policy to permanent life if:

 - You need life insurance beyond your current term policy limits.